Alexey Titarenko: Biography

 Titarenko was born in Leningrad, USSR, now Saint Petersburg, Russia.
+His mother survived the Siege of Leningrad and later became a mathematician.

-At age 15, he became the youngest member of the independent photo club Zerkalo (Mirror).
+His father was born at the Gulag camp Karlag in Kazakhstan, near Karaganda where his parents were deported to by bolsheviks from Russia during collectivization.
+He later became a coal mining engineer in his home town Karaganda, Kazakhstan.
+They were both students of Leningrad University.
+At age 15, Alexey Titarenko became the youngest member of the independent photo club Zerkalo (Mirror).
 He went on to graduate with honors from the Department of Cinematic and Photographic Art at Leningrad's Institute of Culture.

-Influenced by the Russian avant-garde works of Kazimir Malevich, Alexander Rodchenko and the Dada art movement (from the early 20th century), his series of collages, photomontages and images created by superposing several negatives, Nomenklatura of Signs (first exhibited in 1988, in Leningrad, and later same year, in Drouart gallery, Paris, France) is a commentary on the Communist regime as an oppressive system that converts citizens into mere signs.
+Influenced by the Russian avant-garde works of Kazimir Malevich, Alexander Rodchenko and the Dada art movement (from the early 20th century), his series of collages and photomontages, created by superposing several negatives, Nomenklatura of Signs (first exhibited in 1988, in Leningrad, and later same year, in Drouart gallery, Paris, France) is a commentary on the Communist regime as an oppressive system that converts citizens into mere signs.
 In 1989, Nomenklatura of Signs was included in Photostroika, a major show of new Soviet photography that toured the US.

 During and after the collapse of the Soviet Union in 1991–1992, he produced several series of photographs about the human condition of ordinary people living on its territory and the suffering they endured then and throughout the twentieth century.
-To illustrate links between the present and the past, he created metaphors by introducing long exposure and intentional camera movement into street photography.
+To illustrate links between the present and the past, he created metaphors by introducing long exposure, blur, and intentional camera movement into street photography.
 Sources have noted that his most important innovation is the way he uses long exposure.
 John Bailey, in his essay about Garry Winogrand and Titarenko, mentioned that one of the obstacles that he surmounted successfully was being too visible himself and, as a consequence, people's possible reaction to his presence altering the authenticity of the image.